Best Mattresses for Spinal Stenosis: Our Top Picks for Pain Relief

 Helix Midnight Luxe: Best for Spinal Stenosis and Lower Back Pain

-We chose the Helix Midnight Luxe as our Best Mattress for Spinal Stenosis and Lower Back Pain because it was one of the top mattresses we tested for easing low-back pain and pressure, especially with the optional ErgoAlign layer ($259).
-That extra zoned support in the lower-third of the mattress helps provide support and comfort to people with chronic back pain.
+We chose the Helix Midnight Luxe as our Best Mattress for Spinal Stenosis and Lower Back Pain because it was one of the top mattresses we tested for easing lower back pain and pressure, especially with the optional ErgoAlign layer ($259).

 - Earned top back pressure and pain relief testing scores